Episode 3

 Speaker C:

-So that other shit don't really matter to me.
+No, for real don't really matter to me.

 Speaker C:

-It's just the fact that I got through and now it happened, but now I got to start again.
+It's just the fact that I got through it and now it happened.

 Speaker C: